shajra/nix-project/doc/nix-introduction.md

 In other words, Nix ships with an experimental feature enabled by default.

 This almost indicates that the new `nix` command isn't too unstable.
-Except, Nix 2.4 did indeed change the API of `nix` subcommands, which has absolutely broken industrial scripts calling `nix`.
+Except, Nix 2.4 did indeed change the API of `nix` subcommands.

 In practice, the `nix` subcommands are relatively reliable.
 They are well-written and functionally robust.
 But the core maintainers are reserving the right to change input parameterization and output formatting.

 They communicate this risk only with the warning atop the manpage, which most users have been training one another to ignore.

-### Experimental flags and flakes<a id="sec-4-2-2"></a>
+### Flakes as an experiment<a id="sec-4-2-2"></a>

 Though Nix expressions have an incredible potential to be precise and reproducible, there has always been some backdoors to break the reliability of builds.
 For example, Nix expressions have the potential to evaluate differently depending on the setting of some environment variables like `NIX_PATH`.

 The motivation for these relaxations of determinism has been to have a quick way to let personal computing users have a convenient way to manage their environments.
 Some people are careful to avoid accidentally having non-deterministic builds.
 Still, accidents have occurred frequently enough for the community to want better.
 It's frustrating to have a broken build because someone else set an environment variable incorrectly.

 Nix 2.4 corrected for this by introducing an experimental feature called *flakes*.
-Users still have a largely ergonomic way to manage their environments, but builds are strictly deterministic.
+Users still have a largely ergonomic way to manage their environments, but builds are more strictly deterministic.
 Determinism is a large reason many turn to Nix in the first place.
 A nice benefit of strictly enforced determinism is the ability to cache evaluations of Nix expressions, which can be expensive to compute.

 All this is generally good news.
 Flakes address problems that industrial users of Nix have long had to deal with.